SKKU-SecLab/MiningPerturbation/README.md

 [2] Maximilian Christ, Nils Braun, Julius Neuffer, and Andreas W Kempa-Liehr.
 Time Series FeatuRe Extraction on basis of Scalable Hypothesis tests (tsfresh – A Python package).
 Neurocomputing, 2018. (https://github.com/blue-yonder/tsfresh)

-## Notice
-This repository is the code for the paper accepted for ACM CCS 2022 poster.
-" Poster: Adversarial Perturbation Attacks on the State-of-the-Art Cryptojacking Detection System in IoT Networks "

 ## Citation
 ```bibtex